A quiet path

 The PraiseWalker Substack

 While the Hand Psalter is the structured practice, the PraiseWalker Substack is the living community and philosophy surrounding it.
-Join us for ongoing articles exploring somatic prayer, the beauty of living connected, and the profound rest found in Menuchah.
+Join us for ongoing articles exploring somatic anchoring, the beauty of living connected, and the profound rest found in Menuchah.

-Read the latest articlesNo Journaling Required
+Read the latest articles

 I know what it's like to hunger for a faith that feels alive.